Brooks Robinson: Everyday player, MVP (1960–1965)

-World Series champion (1966-1971)
+World Series champion (1966–1971)

-1966-1970
+1966–1970

 During the 1965–66 offseason, the Orioles acquired former National League (NL) MVP Frank Robinson from the Cincinnati Reds; Frank would bat third in the lineup, right in front of Brooks.
-Halfway through the year, Brooks had 70 RBI.
-In the All-Star Game, played in 106 F conditions, he made several outstanding defensive plays and recorded three hits, getting named the game's MVP even though the AL lost 2–1.
-Over 28 games in August, he struggled, batting .187 with just three RBI.
-The Orioles nonetheless won the AL pennant for the first time in Robinson's tenure with the team, clinching pn Sep 15.
-In 157 games, Robinson batted .269 with 23 home runs and 100 RBI, his second and final season with at least 100 RBI.
+Halfway through the year, Brooks had 70 RBIs.
+In the All-Star Game, played in 106 F conditions, he made several outstanding defensive plays and recorded three hits, and was the game's MVP even though the AL lost 2–1.
+Over 28 games in August, he struggled, batting .187 with just three RBIs.
+The Orioles nonetheless won the AL pennant for the first time in Robinson's tenure with the team, clinching on Sep 15.
+In 157 games, Robinson batted .269 with 23 home runs and 100 RBIs, his second and final season with at least 100 RBIs.
 He finished second to Frank, that year's Triple Crown winner, in the AL MVP voting; teammate Boog Powell came in third.

 Against the Los Angeles Dodgers in the World Series, Frank and Brooks hit back-to-back home runs off of Don Drysdale in Game 1, a 5–2 victory.
 "Drysdale's second pitch to me was a high fast ball, and I parked it in almost the same seats in the left field pavilion [that Frank had hit his to]," Robinson recalled.
 In Game 4, the Orioles nursed a 1–0 lead in the fifth inning when Jim Lefebvre led off with a single.
 The next batter, Wes Parker, hit a ground ball that Robinson had to stretch to catch.
 After stumbling, Robinson threw the ball to second baseman Davey Johnson, who threw out Parker at first base to complete a double play.
 The score remained 1–0 through the end of the game, and the Orioles completed a four-game sweep of the Dodgers for Baltimore's first World Series championship.
 A picture of Robinson leaping into the air as he ran to the pitcher's mound to congratulate Dave McNally after the game remains one of the most iconic Oriole photos.
 After the season, he and multiple other baseball celebrities went on a tour to visit US troops serving in the Vietnam War.